openeuler-mirror/isula-build/doc/manual_en.md

 Currently, the following flags are supported:

-- -a, –all: deletes all images stored locally.
+- -a, --all: deletes all images stored locally.
-- -p, –prune: deletes all images that are stored locally and do not have tags.
+- -p, --prune: deletes all images that are stored locally and do not have tags.

 Example: